-I live in the suburbs just outside of Toronto, and for those of you who don’t know, Toronto has traffic that rivals only New York and Los Angeles.
-Needless to say, it’s pretty tough to get anywhere in this city, which means you’re in your car a bunch.
+I live in the suburbs just outside of Toronto, and for those of you who don’t know, Toronto has traffic that rivals that of New York and Los Angeles.
+Needless to say, it’s pretty tough to get anywhere in this city, which means you’re endlessly in your car.
 In turn, your car becomes an extension of your home—if it’s messy, you feel stressed out.
 I do enjoy the occasional snack and/or drink in the car, and it can get a little messy over time if you’re not careful.
 Here are some car cleaning tips that you can use to keep your vehicle looking great—no matter what time of year it is.

 Whether you bring pets in the car and get pet hair everywhere, or you have kids (or frankly, adults) who spill crumbs when they eat snacks in the car, having a quality lint roller handy is a life saver.
 These handy little tools can easily zip up little messes, spills, or pet-hair patches, quickly and efficiently.
 I’ve kept one in my car for years, and honestly, I use it several times a week.